Background

 What challenge is ROADMAP facing?

-In the context of demographic change, Europe is facing an acute healthcare challenge.
-In no area is this more apparent than in Alzheimer’s disease (AD) and dementia.
-AD and related dementias affect nearly 50 million individuals worldwide with prevalence projected to double over the next twenty years.
 So far there is no cure for AD and challenges in the evaluation of early disease interventions within the current assessment systems have not changed.
 Consequently, the precision medicine approach to health funding requires new models that encompass all the available evidence for the identification of best suited treatments for different groups within the AD continuum.
-Read more about the state of precision medicine in AD

 What is dementia?

 “Dementia” is a syndrome (i.e. a pattern of symptoms) and typically involves loss of memory, mood changes and problems with thinking, orientation, comprehension, calculation, learning capacity, language and judgement.
 It is the umbrella term used to describe the symptoms that occur when the brain is damaged as a result of one or more diseases or conditions, resulting in memory and intellectual impairments which are sufficiently severe as to interfere with daily life.
-Read more about the prevalence of dementia in Europe

 What is Alzheimer's disease (AD)?